ianrelecker/exo-arcocd/README.md

 To target a different overlay, copy the file and change `spec.source.path` accordingly (e.g., `ai-gpu`).
 Automated sync, prune, and self-heal are already enabled.

 These manifests run on bare-metal/hostNetwork clusters where the ingress controller typically does not publish a load balancer address.
-To keep Argo CD from reporting the `Ingress` resource as perpetually `Progressing`, the manifest includes an inline health-check annotation that marks it `Healthy` once synced.
+To keep Argo CD from reporting the `Ingress` resource as perpetually `Progressing`, the Ingress manifest sets `argocd.argoproj.io/sync-options: SkipAwait`, telling Argo CD not to wait for load balancer status.
 Remove the annotation if your environment does advertise an address and you prefer the default behavior.

 ## Verifying the deployment